Why Veterans Make For Great Sports Coaches

 Another central pillar of military life is the belief in teamwork.
-As a sports coach, one of your responsibilities is to instil that same belief and to recognise and utilise individual athlete’s strengths.
+As a sports coach, one of your responsibilities is to instill that same belief and to recognise and utilise individual athlete’s strengths.
 From placing people in the right spots on the field, to knowing which track and field events suit which athletes better, part of coaching is about managing the team and unlocking the potential in each athlete.

 Military veterans make ideal sports coach candidates, given their life experiences and personal characteristics.
-Perhaps even more crucially, they can command respect on and off the field for their courage, determination and strength.
+Perhaps even more crucially, they can command respect on and off the field for their courage, determination, and strength.